clementvp/chat/README.md

 # chat
-* 1)Please make a npm install
+1. Please make a npm install
-* 2)Launch with : node app.js password
+2. Launch with : node app.js password
-* 3)The second argument is the chat password.
+3. The second argument is the chat password.
-* 4)Go to localhost/ip ine the 8080 port
+4. Go to localhost/ip ine the 8080 port

 * WARNING
 * Xss failure.
 Patch in progress...